neropiq/aknode/README.md

 ## Overview

-This  library is the node server for Aidos Kuneen for step2,
+This is the node server for Aidos Kuneen for step2,
 including:

 * Messaging between nodes (Testing)